Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Introduction

-It is important to note that in order to accurately describe dynamics in real-world phenomena such as electromagnetism \citep{golse2016dynamics} and fluid mechanics {\citep{majda2002vorticity}}, the interaction kernels $K$ in the MVE are usually chosen to be highly \emph{singular}.
-Two of the most notable examples are the MVE with Coulomb interactions where
+In order to describe dynamics in real-world phenomena such as electromagnetism \citep{golse2016dynamics} and fluid mechanics {\citep{majda2002vorticity}}, the interaction kernels $K$ in the MVE can be highly \emph{singular}, i.e. $\|K(\vx)\| \rightarrow \infty$ when $\|\vx\|\rightarrow 0$.
+Two of the most notable examples are the Coulomb interactions